-On September 24, 2003, your Commission conducted a public hearing regarding the review of the noted operational permit for Hailcrest Winery.
-Ar that hearing, consideration by your Commission of the adoption of a Resolution of Intention to Revoke or Amend Use Permit 76-1294-U was continued to the January 28, 2004 meeting because the owner had submitted an application to amend their operational use permit on September 23, 2003 (Application 03-0416).
+On September 24, 2003, your Commission conducted a public hearing regarding the review of the noted operational permit for Hallcrest Winery.
+At that hearing, consideration by your Commission of the adoption of a Resolution of Intention to Revoke or Amend Use Permit 76-1294-C was continued to the January 28, 2004 meeting because the owner had submitted an application to amend their operational use permit on September 23, 2003 (Application 03-0416).
 This continuance was intended to provide sufficient time for the applicant to submit any information to the County and to provide staff with the time to analyze it and prepare a staff recommendation.
-The application was found to be incomplete for processing in many areas and a letter was sent to the owner ourlining the deficiencies on October 22, 2003.
-A copy of the staff report from the September 24, 2003 agenda is included as part of Exhibir D1.
-The first communication staff had with the owner regarding this letter was when staff received a phone call on December 16, 2003, which was in response to our reminder letter dated December 12, 2003 (Exhibit C1).
-A letter dared December 17, 2003 (Exhibit B1) was submitted by the owner indicating that all of the requested information would be submitted by the "third week of January", however, ai of the dare of this letter, none of the requested-information contained in our October 22, 2003 incomplete letter has been submitted to rise County for this site.
+The application was found to be incomplete tor processing in many areas and a letter was sent to the owner outlining the deficiencies on October 22, 2003.
+A copy of rlie staff report from the September 24, 2003 agenda is included as part of Exhibit D1.
+The first communication staff had with the owner regarding this letter was when staff received a phone call on December 16, 2003, which was in response to our reminder letter dared December 12, 2003 (Exhibit C1).
+A letter dared December 17, 2003 (Exhibit 61) was submitted by the owner indicating that all of the requested information would be submitted by the "third week of January", however, as of the dare of rhis letter, none of the requested information contained in our October 22, 2003 incomplete letter has been submitted to the County for rhis site.

-Staff RECOMMENDS rhat your Commission adopt the Resolution of Intention attached as Exhibit AI, setting a Public Hearing for March 24, 2004, to consider the revocation or flie amendment of Permit 76-1204-U.
+StaffRECOMMENDS that your Commission adopt the Resolution of Intention attached as Exhibit A1, setting a Public Hearing for March 24, 2004, to consider the revocation or the amendment of Permit 76-1204-U.

-Don Bussey Project Planner
+Don Bussey Project Planner Cathy Graves Principal Planner

-Principal Planner